information-sharing-networks/isn-ref-impl/README.md

 ```
 ... see the script usage statement for details

-if you are adding support for additional signal types, you need to copy the signal definitions to a directory that is accessible by the account running the ISN service.
+If you are adding support for additional signal types, you need to copy the signal definitions to a directory that is accessible by the account running the ISN service.
 This would normally be done by cloning the github repository containing the definitions, for example:
 ```
 cd isn-ref-impl
 git clone git@github.com:border-trade-demonstrators/btd-1.git